 Once educators enter the VEX ecosystem, the continuity of resources across platforms makes it easy to plan, teach, and collaborate with others, both within and across grade levels, year after year.

 - Continuity of Curriculum – STEM Labs are formatted similarly across platforms, so that educators have a predictable resource to teach from.
-VEX 123 and VEX GO STEM Labs follow a three part form of Engage - Play - Share; while VEX IQ and VEX V5 STEM Labs follow a five part form of SPARK (Seek - Play - Apply - Rethink - Know).
+VEX 123 and VEX GO STEM Labs follow a three part form of Engage - Play - Share; VEX IQ(2nd gen) and EXP STEM labs also follow a three part form - Learn, Practice Compete.
+VEX IQ(1st gen) and VEX V5 STEM Labs follow a five part form of SPARK (Seek - Play - Apply - Rethink - Know).

-- Continuity of the Knowledge Base – The VEX Knowledge Base is the online library of all things VEX, with reference articles for troubleshooting, coding, building, and teaching across the VEX Continuum.
+- Continuity of the STEM Library – The VEX STEM Library is the online library of all things VEX, with reference articles for troubleshooting, coding, building, and teaching across the VEX Continuum.

-- Continuity of VEXcode – VEXcode is consistent across VEX 123, GO, IQ and V5, and across Blocks and Text.
+- Continuity of VEXcode – VEXcode is consistent across VEX 123, GO, IQ, EXP and V5, and across Blocks and Text.
 As educators and students progress from elementary, to middle, to high school and beyond, they never have to learn a different block, code, or toolbar interface.

 Whether you are a teacher returning to the same platform, or an educator changing grade levels and switching platforms, or are teaching a STEM class and using multiple platforms during the year, this continuity of resources will enable you to teach with confidence.